CLASS-SZ/class_sz/README.rst

 ==============================================
 CLASS_SZ
 ==============================================
- Cosmic Linear Anisotropy Solving System with Fast and Accurate CMB, LSS and Halo Model Observables Computations
+Cosmic Linear Anisotropy Solving System with Machine Learning Acelerated and Accurate CMB, LSS and Halo Model Observables Computations

 To install/run CLASS_SZ on the fly, check the colab notebook: